 Andrew Wise is the Chair of the Litigation Department at Miller & Chevalier.
 An acclaimed white-collar defense attorney, Andy represents clients in a wide range of civil and criminal proceedings, including fraud and corruption investigations.
 Before joining Miller & Cavalier, he served at the Public Defender Service for the District of Columbia, representing indigent criminal defendants.

 Callie Heller (American Bar Association)

 Callie Heller is a Staff Attorney with the ABA Death Penalty Representation Project.
 Before joining the Project, Callie litigated Texas death row inmates’ state and federal proceedings, including as a federally-appointed second chair.
 She co-authored the certiorari petition in Ayestas v.
 Davis, from which the Supreme Court granted review.
 She has further experience in trial and appellate criminal defense in Virginia, Michigan, and California.

-Liz Weiser (D.C.
+Liz Wieser (D.C.
 Office of the Attorney General)

 We hope you will attend the Summer Forum on Thursday, June 20, from noon to 2:30 at Georgetown Law.
 The event includes lunch, a keynote presentation by Washington Lawyers’ Committee Executive Director Jonathan Smith, and the opportunity to attend one of six breakout panels, including the criminal law panel.
 Register now.